 Entrances and front gardens

-It is important to reduce the impact of driveways and parked vehicles.
-If possible, we try and turn the front garden into a usable space.
+It is essential to reduce the impact of driveways and parked vehicles.
+We try to turn the front garden into a usable space if possible.
 Here is an example.
 Wooden gates disguise the driveway.
-A hardwood arbor encourages visitors to use the gate.
+A hardwood arbour encourages visitors to use the gate.
 A change of level indicates that the visitor has reached a private space.
-The low retaining wall guides visitors up to a wide entrance patio. to the left, the designer has specified a small circular wooden deck that leads to a sunken entertaining space.
+The low retaining wall guides visitors up to an expansive entrance patio.
+To the left, the designer has specified a small circular wooden deck that leads to a sunken entertaining space.
 This space is well screened from the street.

-This concept design puts a front garden to a multiplicity of uses and turns its back on the driveway.
-Note the use of a pathway (with a running bond brick pattern) embedded in the driveway that guides a visitor to the front door of the house.
+This concept design uses a front garden for multiple purposes and turns its back on the driveway.
+Note using a pathway (with a running bond brick pattern) embedded in the driveway that guides visitors to the house’s front door.
 Again, the vehicle becomes a minor player.

-Some interesting paving combinations provides a dramatic entrance and creates a usable ‘square’ screened from view.
+Some interesting paving combinations provide a dramatic entrance and create a usable ‘square’ screened from view.

 Rear gardens

-Here we are dealing with a number of outdoor rooms.
-There is likely a need to provide areas for conversation, cooking, dining, active play, vegetable and services.
-There will usually be a requirement for a space for gathering as people move from inside the house to the garden.
+Here, we are dealing with several outdoor rooms.
+Areas for conversation, cooking, dining, active play, vegetables, and services are likely to be needed.
+A space for gathering will usually be required as people move from inside the house to the garden.